City Rise

 City Rise is an inner suburb of the New Zealand city of Dunedin.
 One of the city's older suburbs, it is, as its name suggests, centred on the slopes which lie close to the city centre, particularly those closest to the city's original heart of The Exchange (for this reason, places are said to be on the City Rise rather than in City Rise).
 Extensive views across the central city can be gained from much of City Rise.

 The name City Rise is generally applied to the area immediately to the west of Princes Street, especially to the approximately triangular area of one square kilometre bounded by Princes Street and the city's Town Belt, with Maitland Street and Stuart Street lying at the edge of the area.
 Some parts of the lower slopes at one time carried the name Fernhill, a term still occasionally encountered to refer to this area, arising from the name of the residence of an early settler, Captain Bellairs.
 Other notable streets on the City Rise include High Street, Rattray Street, Stafford Street, Arthur Street, Canongate, and Serpentine Avenue.
 The name City Rise is sometime used to cover a wider area extending further to the north along the inner edge of the Town Belt from Stuart Street and Moana Pool as far as the stately house Olveston and to the top of Pitt Street.

 City Rise contains many of the city's earliest grand residences, notably along High Street and streets close to it.
-Many of these buildings were built on money which flowed into the infant city at the time of the Central Otago Gold Rush of 1861–1862.
+Many of these buildings were built on money which flowed into the infant city at the time of the Otago gold rush of 1861–1862.
 Notable houses include Threave (designed by Robert Lawson), Moata, and Colquhouns, among many others.

 The suburb is bounded by the central city to the east and northeast, by Kensington to the south, and Mornington to the west.
 The small suburb of Belleknowes lies immediately to the north, beyond which is Roslyn.

+The suburb has a concentration of buildings associated with the Catholic church centred on St Joseph's Cathedral (the Catholic Precinct) and sometimes called informally the "Southern Vatican".